oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 ## Task 3: Changing the Replication Unit Leader

    Using SWITCHOVER RU, you can change which replica is the leader for the specified replication unit.

-The -db option makes the specified database the new leader of the given RU.
+   The -shard option makes the replication unit member on the specified shard database the new leader of the given RU.

-1. Run the below command on GSM1 to view the status of all the leaders
+1. Run the below command on **GSM** terminal window to view the status of all the leaders

     ```
     <copy>